Company Philosophy

 Corporate Governance

-• The Company purchased NT$100 million in the 1st senior unsecured financial debenture (short name:P13 Mega Bank 1) of Mega International Commercial Bank Co., Ltd. in 2024, which were approved for OTC social bonds qualification and regularly issue fund utilization reports reviewed by impartial third-party organization.
+• The Company purchased NT$100 million in the 2nd senior unsecured financial debenture (short name:P14 TCB 1) of Taiwan Cooperative Bank in 2025, which were approved for OTC green bond qualification and regularly issue fund utilization reports reviewed by impartial third-party organization.
 By purchasing the bond, the Company can fund the bank to support industries in capital raising for sustainable and socially beneficial investments, demonstrating our commitment to social and environmental positive impact as well as long-term benefits.

 • The shareholders meeting operation and meeting data were all completed and announced in accordance with the statutory deadline.

-• In 2024, internal self-evaluation was adopted to complete the performance evaluation of the Board of Directors, functional committees and individual directors.
-Additionally, Taiwan Corporate Governance Association was commissioned to carry out performance evaluation of the directors.
+• In 2025, internal self-evaluation was adopted to complete the performance evaluation of the Board of Directors, functional committees and individual directors.

-• Director' s training courses: In 2024, the information of external advanced study courses for directors was provided every quarter to assist directors in arranging their advanced studies.
-In June, a meeting was organized to provide newly elected directors with appropriate orientation to familiarize them with the Company's operations and their responsibilities as directors.
-In October, Taiwan Corporate Governance Association was delegated to arrange “home tutoring” advanced studies for the board members.
-All of the directors completed at least 6 hours of advanced studies in 2024.
+• Director' s training courses: In 2025, the information of external advanced study courses for directors was provided every quarter to assist directors in arranging their advanced studies.
+Taiwan Corporate Governance Association was delegated to arrange "On-site Teaching" courses, advanced studies for the board members.
+All of the directors completed at least 6 hours of advanced studies in 2025.

 Ethics and Integrity